Why You Should Never Attempt DIY Water Heater Installation

 5 Things That Can Happen if You Try to Install a Water Heater Yourself

-1. Getting the wrong size
+1. Getting the Wrong Size

-Expert plumbers know based on experience what kind of water heater is needed.
 First-timers or those trying to replace it by themselves can have the chance of buying the heater with the wrong size, which compromises the space.

+It’s important to purchase the right size water heater for your space.
 For all of your systems to run correctly, you need to have the right size for your space.

 2. Improper ventilation